rodneyshupe/Cookbook/Recipes/Entrees/Seafood/MisoGlazedSalmon.rst

 3. Preheat oven to 425˚ and position a rack to the top spot.
 Roast salmon in the oven on the top rack for about 10 to 15 minutes.
-4. Set oven to broil and finish under the broiler for a few minutes to crisp the tops, if you’d like them more well done.
+4. Set oven to broil and finish under the broiler for a few minutes to crisp the tops, if you'd like them more well done.
 (A general rule: Cook for about four minutes per 1/2-inch thickness of salmon, or until the internal temperatures reaches 125˚ to 130˚ for medium.
 Add a few more minutes if you prefer it well done; subtract a few minutes if you want it